mullr/parsing-with-derivatives/README.md

 A Clojure implementation of the parsing with derivatives algorithm.

-This just barely works and is still lacking in the area of compaction.
-Reducers are not yet implemented.
+This can parse expressions, but the parse tree is not very interesting yet.
+Check back later!

 ## Usage